 Over the last few years, with funds provided by the Save Our Spirits (SOS) Fund, EarthAction has awarded grants of $50,000 to organizations that are working directly with indigenous peoples to help them preserve, strengthen, and pass on the spiritual practices of their elders.
 In 2017, EarthAction awarded grants to two local indigenous groups in the Philippines and one in Ghana.

 Building Understanding and Consensus on

 U.S. Immigration Policies

-In 2015, EarthAction served as the fiscal sponsor for a project on U.S. immigration reform that was initiated and directed by Rick Swartz.
-Swartz’ team worked to build non-partisan support in Congress and among immigration advocates for sound and reasoned policies that would yield benefits to millions while avoiding the acrimony that poisoned past efforts, This timely effort moved toward its goal of promoting an affirmative immigration strategy and gained significant traction since its launch early in the year.
-Through the mainstream and social media—notably a Wall Street Journal Editorial and a Roll Call Op-Ed—millions of individuals were exposed to the strategy's principles and goals.
-This project was supported with a generous grant of $150,000 from the Gilder Foundation.
+Since 2015, EarthAction has served as the fiscal sponsor for a project on U.S. immigration reform that was initiated and directed by Rick Swartz.
+Swartz’ team is working to build non-partisan support among policymakers and immigration advocates for sound and reasoned policies that will yield benefits to millions while avoiding the acrimony that has poisoned past efforts.
+This is an extremely timely and challenging effort that is making steady progress.
+With support from the Gilder Foundation, working through the mainstream and social media, millions of individuals have been exposed to the project’s principles and goals.

 Thank You—Thank You—Thank You

 EarthAction thanks all our Partner Organizations, individual members, staff, and donors for their ongoing participation and support.
 Special thanks to the Thomas D. Hormel Trust, the Stewart R. Mott Foundation, the Gilder Foundation, the Rockefeller Brothers Fund, Louise Hoffman, and Hal Litoff.

 EarthAction, PO Box 63 Amherst, MA 01002 USA